 Note: Includes non-financial TNCs only.
 In some companies, foreign investors may hold a minority share of more than 10 per cent.

-Based on survey responses received from Croatia, Slovenia, Hungary, Lithuania, Slovakia, Czech Republic, Macedonia (TFYR), Rep. Moldova, Romania and Ukraine. a
+&lt;sup>a Based on survey responses received from Croatia, Slovenia, Hungary, Lithuania, Slovakia, Czech Republic, Macedonia (TFYR), Rep. of Moldova, Romania and Ukraine.